Better Health Through Life-Changing Results

 Many people suffer from an improper bite or misaligned jaws.
-This may arise from disharmonies in your upper and lower jaw growth, either from a birth defect or as a result of facial trauma.
+This may arise from improper development of the upper and lower jaw, either from a birth defect or as a result of facial trauma.
 Many times this problem can be corrected with the use of orthodontics; however, sometimes the abnormal growth is so severe that corrective jaw surgery is necessary.
 This type of jaw surgery is known as orthognathic surgery.

 You may be a candidate for orthognathic surgery if you experience any of the following problems: